mpkelly/blog/assets/articles/colour.md

 ```

+Now let's take a look at an alternative.

 ### A theme should have more than one palette or colour context

-The problems with naming stem from the fact that we see the theme's colour palette as being flat when it is better to see it as a tree that supports multiple "color contexts" or palettes.
-Each context can redefine the value of variables like `primary-text-color`:
+The problems with naming, which then affects how we apply colour, stem from the fact that we see our the theme's colour palette as being flat when it is better to see it as a tree that supports multiple "color contexts" or palettes.
+In a tree, each context can redefine the value of variables like `primary-text-color`:

 ```
 theme